flame-engine/flame/doc/flame/components.md

 ## ClipComponent

 A `ClipComponent` is a component that will clip the canvas to its size and shape.
-This means that if the any child of a `ClipComponent` is beign rendered outside of its bondaries, the part that is not inside the area will not be shown.
+This means that if the component itself or any child of the `ClipComponent` renders outside of the `ClipComponent`'s boundaries, the part that is not inside the area will not be shown.

-There are three types of shapes that a `ClipComponent` can take form:
+There are three types of shapes that a `ClipComponent` can use to define the area that shoud be clipped:

  - `ClipComponent.rect`: Clips the area in the form a rectangle based on its size.
  - `ClipComponent.circle`: Clips the area in the form of a circle based on its size.
- - `ClipComponent.poylon`:  Clips the area in the form of a polygon based on the points received on the constructor.
+ - `ClipComponent.poylon`:  Clips the area in the form of a polygon based on the points received in the constructor.

 Check the example app [clip_component](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/components/clip_component_example.dart)